jeffshumphreys/filmcab/simplified/doc/extensions_issues.md

 ## PowerShell v2024.3.1 (pre-release)
 ###### Sat Mar 9 17:19:28 MST 2024
 1. Ctrl+F2 renames partial strings, too.
 Also renames strings inside quotations, not just variables.
+2. Is it super slow?
+In debugger step, it takes seconds to go from line to line.

 ## TODO Highlight v1.0.6
 ###### Sat Mar 9 17:22:52 MST 2024